-It has always been our goal to ensure that content produced with tt knowledge force - especially elearning content - can be played on as many of our customers' browsers as possible without having to install plug-ins or any additional programs.
+It has always been our goal to ensure that content produced with tts performance suite - especially e-learning content - can be played on as many of our customers' browsers as possible without having to install plug-ins or any additional programs.
 This is what motivates us to do our utmost to fully exploit the potential of HTML4, both in relation to the content produced and the authoring environment.
 Thanks to our determined effort down through the years, we have succeeded in ensuring that content has always remained 'runnable' regardless of the browser version used.
 All this, despite the fact that certain browsers have occasionally adopted a rather lax interpretation of web standards.